 Looking for a quick taste of an authentic Belgian waffle while you’re strolling the streets of Antwerp?
 As its name implies, The Smallest Waffle Shop in the World is a tiny single-countertop bakery in the Meir neighborhood.

-The restaurant might be miniscule, but the waffles pack plenty of sweetness into each sumptuous bite.
+The restaurant might be minuscule, but the Belgian waffles here pack plenty of sweetness into each sumptuous bite.
 You’ll find Liege waffles and Brussels waffles covered in chocolate and other toppings, and while you’ll have to eat your breakfast on the go, you’ll certainly leave satisfied.

 Eugene Glutenvrije Bakkerij, Antwerp

-The only gluten-free bakery on this list, Eugene Glutenvrije Bakkerij offers an incredible array of delightful goodies, including (you guessed it) waffles.
+Eugene Glutenvrije Bakkerij offers an incredible array of delightful gluten-free goodies, including (you guessed it) waffles.
 The baker has celiac disease, which Eugene’s website describes as a “big advantage.”

 Given the bakery’s long list of five-star reviews, we’d say that they’ve got a fair point.